 Ab Wheel vs Plank Exercises: How to Use?

 To use the ab wheel correctly, your starting position should be kneeling, with arms in a straight line down to the wheel’s handles.
 You can place a yoga mat under your knees to get some grip and padding from the mat’s soft surface.

 Then, clench your stomach to focus the pressure on your abdomen.
-This core strength pressure is crucial to master.
+This core strength pressure is crucial to master for an effective ab roller workout.
 If you put the pressure back on your lower body or thighs, your hip flexors get the workout instead of your abs.

 Next, slowly roll the wheel forward as you continue focusing the pressure on your core.
 Allow your body to experience the extension as the wheel rolls forward, keeping your arms straight.

 Now, pull up the wheel along the ground and assume the kneeling position again.
 Remember that your core workout will happen if you only focus the tension on your abdomen.